AhmedElsherbini/Align2XL/README.md

 4- you want to  print all  ID headers in your multifasta

-5- you want to include sequences using a pattern in their headers/metadate (ex:-2019-)
+5- you want to include/exlcude sequences using a pattern in their headers/metadate (ex:-2019-)

 6- you want extract a gene from fasta/multifasta file using it's upstream and downstream sequence